ravigupta5/Amazon_reviews_sentiment_analysis/README.md

 -  review_date       - The date the review was written

 #### For the project, 'review_body' is the independent feature and 'star_rating' (converted to sentiment) is the target feature
-#### Ratings 4 & 5 are considered as positive while the rest considered as negative
+#### Ratings 4 & 5 are considered as positive sentiment while the rest considered as negative sentiment

 ## Data preprocessing:
 - Tokenization,
 - Encoding